Wire report

 They used to mean crusties, hippies, all-male lineups, near riots and burning toilets.
 Now, from Dorset to Inverness, there’s a festival – and a costume – for everyone.
 What caused this boom?
 And is there a dark side?
 It’s 7pm on the first day of Gala festival in Peckham Rye park and dry ice drifts into the trees as grime MC Novelist, born just miles away, raps about a south London bus.
 “Four eight four!
 Going on raw on the 484,” he spits with a grin, bouncing like the sweaty moshpit in front of him.
 There are already hands in the air for this hyperlocal elegy when the DJ teases the next instrumental, Skream’s unmistakable Midnight Request Line – dubstep’s greatest ever anthem.
 Gala is one of the first festivals of the now overflowing British summer season.
 That same weekend, Black Water County kicked off the Cursus cider and music festival in Dorset, Fatboy Slim headlined the Radio 1 Bi

-coverage / Source report
+coverage / Wire report

-Get updates, inspect source trails, send records, share the canonical story, or support the reporting work from the reading page.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 They used to mean crusties, hippies, all-male lineups, near riots and burning toilets.
 Now, from Dorset to Inverness, there’s a festival – and a costume – for everyone.
 What caused this boom?
 And is there a dark side?
 It’s 7pm on the first day of Gala festival in Peckham Rye park and dry ice drifts into the trees as grime MC Novelist, born just miles away, raps about a south London bus.
 “Four eight four!
 Going on raw on the 484,” he spits with a grin, bouncing like the sweaty moshpit in front of him.
 There are already hands in the air for this hyperlocal elegy when the DJ teases the next instrumental, Skream’s unmistakable Midnight Request Line – dubstep’s greatest ever anthem.
 Gala is one of the first festivals of the now overflowing British summer season.
 That same weekend, Black Water County kicked off the Cursus cider and music festival in Dorset, Fatboy Slim headlined the Radio 1 Bi

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, From burning bogs to boutique bonanzas: how did Britain become a nation of festival obsessives?, They used to mean crusties, hippies, all-male lineups, near riots and burning toilets.
+According to The Guardian’s linked item, From burning bogs to boutique bonanzas: how did Britain become a nation of festival obsessives?, They used to mean crusties, hippies, all-male lineups, near riots and burning toilets.
 Now, from Dorset to Inverness, there’s a festival – and a costume – for everyone.
 What caused this boom?
 And is there a dark side?
 It’s 7pm on the first day of Gala festival in Peckham Rye park and dry ice drifts into the trees as grime MC Novelist, born just miles away, raps about a south London bus.
 “Four eight four!
 Going on raw on the 484,” he spits with a grin, bouncing like the sweaty moshpit in front of him.
 There are already hands in the air for this hyperlocal elegy when the DJ teases the next instrumental, Skream’s unmistakable Midnight Request Line – dubstep’s greatest ever anthem.
 Gala is one of the first festivals of the now overflowing British summer season.
 That same weekend, Black Water County kicked off the Cursus cider and music festival in Dorset, Fatboy Slim headlined the Radio 1 Bi

 Context